kamu-data/kamu-docs/cli/ingest/push-source.md

 This allows you to declare **multiple push sources per dataset**, which may be useful for situations where several devices from different manufacturers produce slightly different data, but you want them to be able to write directly to one dataset.

-An existing push source can be deactivated using {{<schema "DisablePushSource">}} event.
+An existing push source can be deactivated using <Schema t="DisablePushSource"/> event.

-Also note that, just like polling sources, push sources pass data through a [Merge Strategy](/merge-strategies), so they too can benefit, for example, from **event deduplication** of the {{<schema "Ledger" "MergeStrategy::Ledger">}} merge strategy.
+Also note that, just like polling sources, push sources pass data through a [Merge Strategy](/merge-strategies), so they too can benefit, for example, from **event deduplication** of the <Schema t="Ledger" id="MergeStrategy::Ledger"/> merge strategy.

 ## Pushing Data via CLI